 D. A. Carson, The Gospel According to John, The Pillar New Testament Commentary p.
 239–240.

-Jesus had an evangelistic strategy for His disciples, and that strategy included going to the ends of the world to all peoples with the Gospel (Matt 28:19-20).
-But Jesus also had a training strategy, and that meant that his messengers needed to learn first by engaging those who were of their same culture and language.
+Jesus had an evangelistic strategy for His disciples.
+That strategy included going to the ends of the world to all peoples with the Gospel (Matt 28:19-20).
+But Jesus also had a training strategy.
+That strategy required that his messengers needed to learn first by engaging those of the same culture and language.
 In so doing, they would build their confidence and competence, and so become prepared for cross-cultural evangelism in the future.

 How can we follow the same pattern in preparing cross-cultural missionaries today?
 Here are some conclusions I am making, albeit somewhat tentatively.